 Name: Retrospective analysis

 Goal: A retrospective analysis is used to determine whether there is a misspecification in the estimation model (ICES 2020).
-It assesses the impact of the most recent years of data on model estimates and determines whether estimated quantities are consistently over- or under-estimated.
+It assesses the impact of the most recent years of data on model estimates and determines whether estimated quantities are consistently over or underestimated.

 Description:

-A retrospective pattern is a systematic inconsistency among a series of model estimates such as population size, spawning stock biomass or fishing mortality, based on increasing years of data (Mohn 1999).
+A retrospective pattern is a systematic inconsistency among a series of model estimates such as population size, spawning stock biomass, or fishing mortality, based on increasing years of data (Mohn 1999).

-Retrospective patterns often arise due to a temporal change in life history characteristics (e.g. natural mortality, growth), selectivity, or in the accuracy of input data (e.g. fishery removals) that are mis-specified in the model (Legault 2009, Deroba 2014, Hurtado-Ferro et al 2015).
+Retrospective patterns often arise due to a temporal change in life-history characteristics (e.g., natural mortality, growth), selectivity, or in the accuracy of input data (e.g., fishery removals) that are misspecified in the model (Legault 2009, Deroba 2014, Hurtado-Ferro et al 2015).

-A within-model retrospective analysis is useful for determining an internal inconsistency in the data because the only change between model runs is the number of years of data (Legault 2009)
+A within-model retrospective analysis is useful for determining an internal inconsistency in the data because the only change between model runs is the number of years of data (Legault 2009).

-How to: To compute a retrospective analysis, the following steps are necessary: (i) run the integrated assessment model; (ii) remove the terminal year of data and rerun the model; (iii) repeat step 2 for a total of at least 5-7 years.
-Trends in year-specific estimates of abundance, biomass and mortality can then be compared to determine if they are consistently over or underestimated.
+How to: The following steps are necessary for computing a retrospective analysis: (i) run the integrated assessment model; (ii) remove the terminal year of data and rerun the model; (iii) repeat step 2 for a total of at least 5-7 years.
+Trends in year-specific estimates of abundance, biomass, and mortality can then be compared to results from (i) to determine if they are consistently over or underestimated.

-The severity of a retrospective pattern can be evaluated using Mohn’s rho, which is defined as the average of the relative differences between estimates from a model using truncated time series and estimates from one based on full time series (Mohn 1999, Hurtado-Ferro et al 2015).
-A positive Mohn's rho value indicates that the estimated quantity is consistently being overestimated as years of data are removed.
+The severity of a retrospective pattern can be evaluated using Mohn’s rho, which is defined as the average of the relative differences between estimates from a model using a truncated time series and estimates from one based on full time series (Mohn 1999, Hurtado-Ferro et al 2015).
+A positive Mohn's rho value indicates that the estimated quantity is consistently overestimated as years of data are removed.

-If a retrospective pattern (consistent over or underestimation of biomass, abundance and/or mortality) exists, a retrospective adjustment to model estimates can be made.
+If a retrospective pattern (consistent over or underestimation of biomass, abundance, and/or mortality) exists, a retrospective adjustment to model estimates can be made.
 A retrospective adjustment is typically based on Mohn’s rho.
-For example θ =θ11+ρ , where θis the unadjusted value and ρis Mohn’s rho (see Legault 2009).
+For example, θ =θ11+ρ , where θis the unadjusted value and ρis Mohn’s rho (see Legault 2009).

 What to do: Regional Practices and Examples